Mozart and the development of the piano concerto

 Haydn is generally accepted as the father of the symphony and the string quartet, having almost single-handedly developed both into their first recognisable forms.
 By the same criterion, Mozart should be acknowledged as having achieved this with the piano concerto, in which he took more interest than most of his contemporaries.

-This fostering of the genre came hand-in-hand with the fortepiano emerging as an alternative to the harpsichord - the prime difference lying in the latter's strings being plucked, as opposed to being struck with small hammers in the new instrument.
+This fostering of the genre came hand-in-hand with the fortepiano emerging as an alternative to the harpsichord - the prime difference lying in the latter's strings being plucked, as opposed to their being struck with small hammers in the new instrument.
 The harpsichord had been ubiquitous during the Baroque era, providing harmonic support to the orchestra as part of the continuo group, but only rarely featuring as a solo instrument with orchestra, possibly because its sound did not carry as well as other instruments.

 Bach is of course the great exception to this rule, but arguably of greater importance is the lasting contribution he made to the genre in his Brandenburg Concerto No 5.
 This work includes the first known instance of a cadenza, a long unaccompanied passage in which the soloist has the opportunity to develop the musical ideas heard up to this point, all while showing off their virtuosity.
 This solo display would quickly be adopted across the board (including in opera arias) and for some decades it was taken as granted that the performer would improvise it on the spot as further evidence of their skill.
 In this first instance, however, the cadenza is written out, as they would be once again when they graduated to become an integral part as the musical argument instead of a flashy display.